Yarranabbe

 Yarranabbe is a peninsula, a road, and the older name for both.
 Before it was Darling Point, the Gadigal called this ground Yarranabbi and Eurambi.
 It took its current designation from Elizabeth Darling, the wife of the colony's seventh governor; the older name migrated down the hillside, onto a single road and a single park that still bear it.

 What has shaped the place more than geography is restraint.
-The peninsula was subdivided in 1833 into twenty large villa allotments, each of roughly three to seven acres, and the pattern of that first subdivision is still visible today in the walled gardens, carriage drives, and long-held stewardships that define the street.
+The peninsula was subdivided in 1833 into twenty large villa allotments, each of roughly three to seven acres.
+That first pattern is still visible today in the walled gardens, the carriage drives, and the long-held stewardships that define the street.

 Streets of the Darling Point peninsula include Yarranabbe Road, Darling Point Road, Carthona Avenue, Greenoaks Avenue, Thornton Street, Mona Road, Mona Place, Loftus Road, Sutherland Crescent, Sutherland Avenue, New Beach Road, Eastbourne Road, Ascham Avenue, Annandale Street, Mitchell Road, St Mark's Road, and the short courts behind McKell Park.
 Immediately adjacent postcodes are 2027 (Point Piper, Edgecliff), 2028 (Double Bay), 2029 (Rose Bay), 2025 (Woollahra), and 2023 (Bellevue Hill).
-The park at the foot of the peninsula — Yarranabbe Park, 3.7 hectares — is one of the official Sydney New Year's Eve vantage points, with a capacity of eleven thousand persons on the last night of the year.
+The park at the foot of the peninsula, Yarranabbe Park on New Beach Road, is one of the official Sydney New Year's Eve fireworks vantage points.

 III · The Architecture